kubrickfr/btrfs-send-to-s3/README.md

 Before restoring an incremental backup that is on Glacier, the files must first be copied to S3 Standard, this is neither trivial nor instant (or free for that matter), and should be considered carefully before choosing a storage class.

 We recommend using an S3 batch operation for this, again you can look it up, but this is a good starting point: https://community.aws/tutorials/s3-batch-operations-restore

+### Deleting backups on glacier
+Beware of the minimum storage duration and [pro-rated charge equal to the storage charge for the remaining days](https://aws.amazon.com/s3/pricing/)!

 ## Disk space consideration
 Standard behaviour when restoring a backup is that all the data from every snapshot will be restored, including files that have been deleted in later snapshots.
 This may very well exceed the space that is available on your machine.
 You can use the `-d` option to mitigate this, if you don't need do go back to a particular point in time.